July 1956 – present

 This is the only Disneyland attraction powered by guests.

-The Davy Crockett Explorer Canoes have been in three different lands without ever moving locations: Frontierland, Bear Country, and Critter Country.
+The Davy Crockett Explorer Canoes have been in four different lands without ever moving locations: Frontierland, Bear Country, Critter Country, and Bayou Country.

 Each year, cast members participate in canoe races on the Rivers of America.